StackVista/stackpack-splunk/src/main/stackpack/resources/enabled.md

 ### Disabling the Splunk StackPack

 The Splunk StackPack can be disabled by clicking the **Uninstall** button on the right.
-This will disable all Splunk specific configuration in StackState but the agent will be still collecting the data until it is not completely deprovisioned.
+This will disable all Splunk specific configuration in StackState but the agent will be still collecting the data until it is completely deprovisioned.